apache/nuttx/configs/stm32f4discovery/README.txt

     This is another version of the NuttShell configuration for the STM32F4-Discovery with the STM32F4DIS-BB base board.
 It is very similar to the netnsh configuration except that it has IPv6 enabled and IPv4 disabled.
-Several network utilities that are not yet available under IPv6 are disabled.
+Several network utilities that are not yet available when IPv6 is disabled.

     NOTES: